tshev/sgl/README.md

 Read it [here](.github/CODE_OF_CONDUCT.md)

 # TODO: think about
+- hide memory latency with async operations
-- functors for SIMD instructions
+- functors for composable SIMD instructions
 - SIMD and 2D iterators
 - Word hashing without collisions (also, save as many operations as possible)
   - Obtain a vocabulary of all the words